Weston Historical Museum 601 Main Street, Weston, MO 64098

 Visit the Museum for a rare glimpse into Missouri History

-History.
-Favorite purchases are post cards, special interest
+Favorite purchases are post cards, special interest cook books, primitive

-items.
-Admission to the museum is free so stop by and look at
+Admission to the museum is free so stop by and look at your options for

-from near and far.
-When visiting the Museum, schedule time to
+and far.
+When visiting the Museum, schedule time to look around the

-Stop in to peruse the many books by our local authors.
+Our local authors...
 Their books are acclaimed and help history come alive.
 Don't miss the new Weston History Book by Carolyn Larsen and the published books by Sandra Miller described below

 |